 Eliminating gluten has become one of the most lasting r dietary trends..
 In fact, one-third of Americans actively try to avoid eating gluten, according to NYU Langone,

-But for many people, “gluten free” is more than just a buzzword — avoiding gluten is essential.
+For many people, “gluten free” is more than just a buzzword — avoiding gluten is essential.

-But what exactly is gluten?
+What exactly is gluten?
 Is it “bad” for you?
 Should you switch to a gluten free diet?

 Gluten is a general name for the protein found primarily in wheat (including wheatberries, durum, emmer, semolina, spelt, farina, farro, graham, khorasan wheat and einkorn), barley and rye.
 Gluten has a glue-like property that helps foods maintain their shape.
 It’s what makes dough elastic and gives bread the ability to rise during baking.
 It also provides that chewy texture.

 For someone diagnosed by their physician with gluten intolerance or Celiac disease, this protein causes digestive symptoms and damage.
 Many people experience gas, abdominal pain, bloating or diarrhea as a result of their gluten intolerance.
 The only way to avoid this is strict exclusion of all gluten-containing foods.